How to Become a Conscious and Ethical Consumer This Holiday

 There are other things you can do to make more ethical and conscientious buying decisions throughout the holiday season.
 Small changes like these can have a huge impact on the planet, the people around you, and how you feel about your holiday shopping experiences.

 - Wrap presents with recyclable paper or fabric

 - Reduce, reuse, upcycle, and recycle (create gifts by giving old items new purpose or buying items made from recycled materials)

 - Choose products with reduced packaging (less waste is good for the planet and conserves resources)

 Spending some time to take the steps listed above can leave you feeling great about your holiday buying choices this holiday season and beyond.

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog:

 Learn More About Going Green at the <a href="https://www.plushbeds.com/blogs/green-sleep/5-ways-to-become-a-conscious-and-ethical-consumer-this-holidays">PlushBeds Green Sleep Blog</a>.

 *Please note that we DO NOT accept guest blog posts.
 Any inquiries into this will be respectfully left unanswered.

-The post 5 Ways to Become a Conscious and Ethical Consumer This Holidays appeared first on PlushBeds Green Sleep Blog.
+The post How to Become a Conscious and Ethical Consumer This Holiday appeared first on PlushBeds Green Sleep Blog.